 Never before has our nation been in such a state of disruption.
 I don’t have the answers to the problems.
 I’m not about to make predictions like some ‘prophets and prophetesses’ do every year saying ‘blessings will flow this coming year, revival is on the way,’ and btw buy my book and sign up for my $199 course and $299 conference.

 I believe correction is also being doled out to church leaders and guides who have appointed themselves as prophets.
-(I personally believe in modern prophets, but just because you put the title on your I.D. or make an appearance at a conference does not make you one) The job of a prophet is not to build a brand and a following; it is to sound God’s words, which at times is to also send warnings.
+I personally believe in modern prophets, but just because you put the title on your social media caption or make an appearance at a conference does not make you one.
+The job of a prophet is not to build a brand and a following; it is to deliver God’s words, which at times is to also send warnings.
 I am no prophet.
 It is our job as Christians though to keep fellow believers in check.
-Personally I in my personal times alone with God have heard the same message for all of 2020.
+Personally I in my own personal times alone with God have heard the same message for all of 2020.
 The message has been to:

 - Guard my own heart and do not allow the outside world to harden my heart